BVignesh1729/ML-and-DL/README.md

 # ML-and-DL
-Collection of ML and DL projects and assigments
+Collection of ML and DL assignments, along with EDA for datasets.